2000–01 Indiana Pacers season

 The 2000–01 Indiana Pacers season was the 25th season for the Indiana Pacers in the National Basketball Association, and their 34th season as a franchise.
 The Pacers were coming off of an NBA Finals defeat to the Los Angeles Lakers in six games.
-During the off-season, the Pacers hired former Indiana University and Detroit Pistons legend Isiah Thomas as their new head coach, acquired Jermaine O'Neal from the Portland Trail Blazers, and signed free agent Tyus Edney.
+During the off-season, the Pacers hired former Indiana University, and Detroit Pistons legend Isiah Thomas as their new head coach, acquired Jermaine O'Neal from the Portland Trail Blazers, and signed free agent Tyus Edney.

-With the departures of veteran players from the team that reached the Finals last year, the Pacers got off to a 5–2 start to the regular season, but then struggled losing six of their next seven games, then later on holding a 21–27 record at the All-Star break.
-The Pacers played mediocre basketball all season long, and finished in fourth place in the Central Division with a 41–41 record; to qualify for the NBA playoffs, the Pacers needed to win 9 of their final 11 games to secure the eighth seed in the Eastern Conference.
+Under Thomas along with the addition of O'Neal, and with the departures of veteran players from the team that reached the Finals last year, the Pacers got off to a 5–2 start to the regular season, but then struggled losing six of their next seven games, and later on held a 21–27 record at the All-Star break.
+The Pacers played mediocre basketball all season long, and finished in fourth place in the Central Division with a 41–41 record; to qualify for the NBA playoffs, the Pacers needed to win nine of their final eleven games to secure the eighth seed in the Eastern Conference.

-Last season's Most Improved Player Jalen Rose averaged 20.5 points, 5.0 rebounds and 6.0 assists per game, while Reggie Miller averaged 18.9 points per game, and led the team with 170 three-point field goals, and O'Neal provided the team with 12.9 points, 9.8 rebounds and 2.8 blocks per game.
-In addition, Travis Best contributed 11.9 points, 6.1 assists and 1.4 steals per game off the bench, while Austin Croshere provided with 10.1 points and 4.8 rebounds per game also off the bench, and Al Harrington averaged 7.5 points and 4.9 rebounds per game.
+Last season's Most Improved Player Jalen Rose averaged 20.5 points, 5.0 rebounds and 6.0 assists per game, while Reggie Miller averaged 18.9 points per game, and led the Pacers with 170 three-point field goals, and O'Neal provided the team with 12.9 points, 9.8 rebounds and 2.8 blocks per game.
+In addition, Travis Best contributed 11.9 points, 6.1 assists and 1.4 steals per game, while Austin Croshere provided with 10.1 points and 4.8 rebounds per game, and Al Harrington averaged 7.5 points and 4.9 rebounds per game.
+Meanwhile, Žan Tabak averaged 3.9 points and rebounds per game each, Sam Perkins contributed 3.8 points per game, and second-year center Jeff Foster provided with 3.5 points and 5.5 rebounds per game.